THUNDERGRAPH

 AI Graph Agent for SysML Model Generation

-SysML v2 models are represented as Directed Acyclic Graphs (DAGs).
-The AI Graph Agent overcomes the limitations of Large Language Models (LLMs) by building the graph incrementally, one element or relationship at a time.
-A dynamic prompting system provides instructions based on the local structure of the graph and validates the AI's SysML output.
+SysML v2 models are represented as directed acyclic graphs.
+The AI Graph Agent overcomes limitations of large language models by building the graph incrementally, one element or relationship at a time.

 SysML Model Verification Using AI Graph Traversal